 A positive 2s10s spread (the historical norm) indicates an upward-sloping curve.
 A negative spread means the curve is inverted.
 The spread fluctuates based on:

 The 2s10s spread typically ranges from 0 to +250 bps during normal environments.
-It has inverted before every U.S. recession since the late 1970s.
+It has inverted before every U.S. recession since the 1960s.
 The 2022-2024 cycle saw a sustained inversion, with the spread reaching approximately -108 bps in July 2023.

 Market participants reference the 2s10s spread in regime classification: a steepening spread during a rally is a bull steepener, while a flattening spread during a selloff is a bear flattener.
 The five regime classifications (bull/bear x steep/flat, plus Consolidation) each carry distinct implications for portfolio positioning.
 See the 30 Yr / 2 Yr regime page for the current classification and historical distribution using the long end of the curve.

 A negative spread, called an inversion, means the 2-year Treasury yields more than the 10-year.
 It signals that the market expects the Federal Reserve to cut short-term rates in the future, typically in response to slowing growth.
-Every U.S. recession since the late 1970s has been preceded by a 2s10s inversion, though the lead time has ranged from six months to over two years.
+Every U.S. recession since the 1960s has been preceded by a 2s10s inversion, though the lead time has ranged from roughly 6 to 24 months depending on inversion depth and the speed of the subsequent policy response.

 The /spreads/2s10s page plots the daily history of the 2-year vs 10-year spread back to 1976, with NBER recession shading.
 The hub at /spreads shows the current value alongside other commonly tracked slope measures.